Nishanthprabhu2/Nishanthprabhu2/README.md

-## I'm a frontend developer and learner.
+## I'm a frontend developer and a learner.